ibm-cloud-docs/speech-to-text/output.md

 ### Smart formatting results
 {: #smartFormattingResults}

-The following table shows examples of final transcription results both with and without smart formatting.
+The following table shows examples of final transcripts both with and without smart formatting.
 The transcripts are based on US English audio.

 <table summary="Each heading row is followed by multiple rows of examples that show the effect of smart formatting for the element that is identified in the heading.">
   <caption>Table 3.
 Smart formatting example transcripts</caption>
   <tr>
-    <th id="withoutFormatting" style="width:45%; text-align:left">Without
+    <th id="without_formatting" style="width:45%; text-align:left">Without
       smart formatting</th>
-    <th id="withFormatting" style="text-align:left">With smart
+    <th id="with_formatting" style="text-align:left">With smart
       formatting</th>
   </tr>
   <tr>